pezra/blog/encfs/text.md

 password.
 That means that when the database server starts it cannot access the database files on disk.
 Fortunately, [PostgreSQL][pg] is totally bad ass.
-It will happily start up even if it is unable to access some of its configured table spaces.
-As soon as the encrypted filesystem is mounted, the databases that reside in the encrypted directory instantly become available.
+It will happily start up even if it is unable to access some of the configured table spaces.[^public-mode]  As soon as the encrypted file system is mounted, the databases that reside in the encrypted directory instantly become available.
 The encryption layer does not even effect performance noticeably.[^dev-only]

-[^dev-only]: This is light duty single user performance we are talking about.
-I wouldn't suggest this setup for a heavy load production environment, but in development it is great.
+[^dev-only]: This is light duty, single user, performance we are talking about.
+I wouldn't suggest this setup for a heavy load production environment, but in development it no sweat.

+[^public-mode]: To allow the `postgres` user to access the encrypted file system you do need to mount it with the `--public` option.

+One thing i did think is a little weak is that encrypted file systems don't get unmounted when the computer is put to sleep.
+No worries, though.
+A tiny script in `/etc/pm/sleep.d` to unmount the file system is all it takes to rectify that situation.

-That combined with a tiny script that unmounts the encrypted filesystem when my machine is suspended, means that if someone steals my laptop the only thing they can access is my family photos.
+Now if someone steals my laptop the only thing they will be able to access are my family photos.
 That is a pretty nice feeling.
-It turned out to be so easy i wish i had not waited until now to figure out how to do it.
+Even better, it turned out to be very easy.